MonsieurZed/ZTK/README.md

  . '.\tools\debug.ps1'
 ```

-This will create a debug file in temp where you can specify the path of your project if it change (or just re-run the command)
+This will create a debug file in temp where you can specify the path of your project

-Now next time you run the main.ps1 or the irm | iex command it will use your local file instead of thoose on github
+Now next time you run the main.ps1 or the `irm | iex` command it will use your local file instead of thoose on github

 ## Licence